veekaybee/veekaybee.github.io/content/blog/2025-01-22-jetstream.md

 ##### [Icon by iconixar](https://www.freepik.com/author/user8839173/icons)

 Since I signed up for Bluesky last year,
-I've been wanting to make something using the [AT Protocol](https://atproto.com/) that the platform is build on top of.
+I've been wanting to make something using the [AT Protocol](https://atproto.com/) that the platform is built on top of.

 I finally had a chance to do it over the holiday break and built [GitFeed](https://github.com/veekaybee/gitfeed), a small Go app that filters the Bluesky network firehose by posts that have GitHub links and renders them into a refreshable, ephemeral feed.